Silky smooth hardware-accelerated transitions perform much better than jQuery ones, especially on mobile devices

-Pick designs, colors and transitions in the astonishing compilation that's incorporated and ready to go.
+Choose skins, colors and transitions in the awesome gallery that's integrated and ready to go.

 This slider makes use of square corners and geometric shapes to create a very modern, masculine design that has a lot of authority.

 The slide show has a very thin white border that is just enough to help it stand out against the rest of the website.
 It would work well against a dark or black background.

 The main slideshow itself uses a 'zoom' transition effect to move from one image to the next.
 This effect zooms out the first image and zooms in the next, combining the zoom with a fade.
 It has lots of movement and is eye-catching.

 There is a caption in the bottom left corner.
 This caption uses the font 'Open Sans Condensed' which is sans-serif font with quite an authoritative feel to it.